GCSE Grade Boundaries 2024: The New Grading System Explained

 Changing the grading system is a clear way of indicating that the GCSE courses have changed.
 Hopefully, the new system will give sixth forms, colleges, universities and employers a better idea of what level someone is working at.
 This should allow them the opportunity to micro-distinguish between the various grades, such as 7, 8 and 9.

-Ofqual rules regarding design of exam papers
+Ofqual rules regarding exam paper design

 As part of the redesigned maths course, Ofqual set some rules regarding the design of exam papers to ensure exam boards are consistent with setting their papers.